GitCodeCareer/open-source/README.md

 rm -rf node_modules package-lock.json && npm install && npm start
 ```

-Odd CORS Issues While Developing in Localhost - Error https as origin, locahost is on http. - HTTPS Everywhere
+#### Odd CORS Issues While Developing in localhost

+ Error: https as origin, locahost is on http. - HTTPS Everywhere

-  - Whitelist localhost or switch off HTTPS Everywhere extension for it.
+ Fix: Whitelist localhost or switch off HTTPS Everywhere extension for it.
+Protip: disable any other privacy/ad blocker plugins on localhost.